Skip to main content

 Conclusion

-This example demonstrates how parallelisation in LLM workflows can simulate rich, multi-voice reasoning.
-Rather than relying on a single model run, we treat each agent as an independent contributor, offering parallel insight that can be aggregated meaningfully.
+This pattern shows how parallelisation in LLM workflows can simulate rich, multi-voice reasoning.
+Rather than leaning on a single model run, we treat each agent as an independent contributor, then aggregate their insights into something cohesive.

 • Multi-stakeholder feedback (e.g. HR, legal, product)